THE YELLOW WALLPAPER

 Campbell House Museum | 160 Queen St. W, Toronto

-An original combination of in-person ambulatory theatre and a digital streaming experience.
+An original combination of in-person ambulatory theatre, immersive projection and a live digital streaming experience.
 Based on the short story by Charlotte Perkins Gilman.

 Kate McArthur* as The Woman